cdktf/cdktf-provider-aws/docs/ssoadminCustomerManagedPolicyAttachment.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.13.1/docs/resources/ssoadmin_customer_managed_policy_attachment#id SsoadminCustomerManagedPolicyAttachment#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.14.0/docs/resources/ssoadmin_customer_managed_policy_attachment#id SsoadminCustomerManagedPolicyAttachment#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `timeouts`<sup>Optional</sup> <a name="timeouts" id="@cdktf/provider-aws.ssoadminCustomerManagedPolicyAttachment.SsoadminCustomerManagedPolicyAttachment.Initializer.parameter.timeouts"></a>

+- *Type:* <a href="#@cdktf/provider-aws.ssoadminCustomerManagedPolicyAttachment.SsoadminCustomerManagedPolicyAttachmentTimeouts">SsoadminCustomerManagedPolicyAttachmentTimeouts</a>

+timeouts block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.14.0/docs/resources/ssoadmin_customer_managed_policy_attachment#timeouts SsoadminCustomerManagedPolicyAttachment#timeouts}

 ---